0xAX/linux-insides/Booting/linux-bootstrap-6.md

 input_data_end:
 ```

-As you may see it contains four global symbols.
-The first two `z_input_len` and `z_output_len` which are sizes of compressed and uncompressed `vmlinux.bin.gz`.
-The third is our `input_data` and as you may see it points to linux kernel image in raw binary format (all debugging symbols, comments and relocation information are stripped).
-And the last `input_data_end` points to the end of the compressed linux image.
+As you can see, it contains four global symbols.
+The first two, `z_input_len` and `z_output_len` are the sizes of the compressed and uncompressed `vmlinux.bin.gz` archive.
+The third is our `input_data` parameter which points to the linux kernel image's raw binary (stripped of all debugging symbols, comments and relocation information).
+The last parameter,  `input_data_end`, points to the end of the compressed linux image.

-So, our first parameter of the `choose_random_location` function is the pointer to the compressed kernel image that is embedded into the `piggy.o` object file.
+So, the first parameter to the `choose_random_location` function is the pointer to the compressed kernel image that is embedded into the `piggy.o` object file.

-The second parameter of the `choose_random_location` function is the `z_input_len` that we have seen just now.
+The second parameter of the `choose_random_location` function is `z_input_len`.

-The third and fourth parameters of the `choose_random_location` function are address where to place decompressed kernel image and the length of decompressed kernel image respectively.
-The address where to put decompressed kernel came from [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S) and it is address of the `startup_32` aligned to 2 megabytes boundary.
-The size of the decompressed kernel came from the same `piggy.S` and it is `z_output_len`.
+The third and fourth parameters of the `choose_random_location` function are the address of the decompressed kernel image and its length respectively.
+The decompressed kernel's address came from the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/head_64.S) source code file and is the address of the `startup_32` function  aligned to a 2 megabyte boundary.
+The size of the decompressed kernel is given by `z_output_len` which, again, is found in `piggy.S`.

 The last parameter of the `choose_random_location` function is the virtual address of the kernel load address.
-As we may see, by default it coincides with the default physical load address:
+As can be seen, by default, it coincides with the default physical load address:

 ```C
 unsigned long virt_addr = LOAD_PHYSICAL_ADDR;
 ```

-which depends on kernel configuration:
+The physical load address is defined by the configuration options:

 ```C
 #define LOAD_PHYSICAL_ADDR ((CONFIG_PHYSICAL_START \